-While we are pleased that our students achieved an acceptable level of learning on all three of our learning goals, we know that we cannot rest on our laurels.
+While we are pleased that our students achieved an acceptable level of learning on all three of our learning goals-indeed, they all thrived during their time at Millikin-we know that we cannot rest on our laurels.
 We continually evaluate our curriculum, keeping two areas foremost in our evaluation: 1.
 Are we delivering a quality education to our students? and 2.
 How well do our students learn?